vchan2/vchan2.github.io/2022APCalculusBC.md

 ### Updates

+Monday, Oct.
+24: I'm still sick and will not be in class.
+A substitute will come in to provide handouts, and 8.1 and 8.2 will be explored by you via flippedmath.
+I will come back to these units briefly in-person.

 <b>NOTICE:</b> I will be offering "Captivating Calculus" in period 5 on Choice Fridays on the 4th floor.
 Please use this as an additional opportunity to get help with calculus, or to come ask deeper questions that we don't have time for in class.
 If you don't have any questions, feel free to come by anyway for your lunch hour to hang out in case any questions arise from others.

 ---